devowlio/wp-react-starter/README.md

 1. Add the variable `WPORG_SVN_PASSWORD`: The password of your wordpress.org user.
 You have to protect and mask it.
 Note: If you password does not meet the requirements of [Masked Variables](https://gitlab.com/help/ci/variables/README#masked-variables) it does not work.
 It depends on you: Change your password so it works or leave it unmasked
 1. Put some changes to `develop` branche and merge it to `master`
 1. The CI/CD automatically deploys to wordpress.org

+### Review applications

+When commiting to a development branch (non-master) you can automatically setup a complete virtual server with the complete WordPress installation.
+This is a so-called "[Review application](https://docs.gitlab.com/ee/ci/review_apps/)".
+This boilerplate is preconfigured to create such dynamic environments on the same server as your GitLab CI Runner.
+Here a step-by-step guide how to activate review apps for your plugin together with the [Traefik](https://github.com/containous/traefik) router:

+1. **Note:** When talking in the next steps about to replace the server IP then put your IP of your GitLab CI Runner server and replace `.` with `-`, for example `192-168-1-250`.
+Also, if you add new Traefik frontend hosts consider to not use `.` because it will break Let`s Encrypt SSL certificates
+1. SSH into your GitLab CI Runner (see above how to configure that runner)
+1. `sudo apt install apache2-utils`: This package is necessery for the next command
+1. `htpasswd -nb admin secure_password`: Create a password for the Traefik dashboard, replace `secure_password` with your password
+1. `cd /opt/ && sudo nano traefik.toml`: Create a Traefik configuration file, see `build/traefik.txt`.
+Copy that file and replace `your_generated_htpasswd` with the output of the previous command.
+Also replace `your_email` and `your-server-ip`
+1. `sudo docker network create traefik`: Create an unique network for Traefik which is used by all containers which should be available to the web
+1. `sudo touch acme.json && sudo chmod 600 acme.json`: This file simply should be empty, Traefik is storing SSL certificates here
+1. `sudo docker run -d -v /var/run/docker.sock:/var/run/docker.sock -v $PWD/traefik.toml:/traefik.toml -v $PWD/acme.json:/acme.json -p 80:80 -p 443:443 -l traefik.enable=true -l traefik.frontend.rule=Host:monitor-<your-server-ip>.nip.io -l traefik.port=8080 --network traefik --name traefik traefik:1.7.12-alpine`: Create the Traefik container which handles all the routing.
+Replace `<your-server-ip>`.
+1. Visit `monitor-<your-server-ip>.nip.io`, enter the credentials your generated with `htpasswd` and user `admin` and you will see the Traefik dashboard
+1. **Securing review apps itself?** Yes, that's possible with [Basic Authentication](https://docs.traefik.io/v2.0/middlewares/basicauth/) within Traeffik and also necessery for this boilerplate
+1. Navigate in your repository to `Settings > CI / CD > Variables` and add the variable `CI_TRAEFIK_HOST` with value `<your-server-ip>.nip.io`.
+Also replace here `your-server-ip`
+1. Additionally generate a new review user with `htpasswd -nb admin secure_password` and store that output as value for the GitLab CI Runner variable `CI_TRAEFIK_BAUTH`.
+[Note](https://medium.com/@techupbusiness/add-basic-authentication-in-docker-compose-files-with-traefik-34c781234970): `$` must be doubled `$$` for escaping!
+1. Now, your GitLab CD creates dynamic environments, nice!

+See also [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-traefik-as-a-reverse-proxy-for-docker-containers-on-debian-9) if you want to learn more about Traefik.

 ## :construction_worker: Todo